Forms

 Waveform generates the form component in your site's design language, wires the submission endpoint, and adds validation.

-Open the Forms tab in your workspace to see submissions for each form — newest first, with every field captured.
-Check it like an inbox, or ask in chat: "any new form submissions this week?"
+Open the Forms / Results tab in your workspace to see submissions for each form — filter by status (new / contacted / closed), update lead state, and export CSV.
+Ask in chat: "any new form submissions this week?"

 Spam protection

-Forms ship with baseline abuse protection — server-side validation and rate limiting on the submission endpoint.
+Forms ship with honeypot fields, per-IP rate limiting, and optional Cloudflare Turnstile (when TURNSTILE_SECRET_KEY is configured).
 Submissions that fail validation never reach your inbox.

 Conversion tracking